soto-project/soto-cognito-authentication-kit/README.md

 )
 let authenticatable = AWSCognitoAuthenticatable(configuration: configuration)
 ```
 The values `userPoolId`, `clientId` and `clientSecret` can all be find on the Amazon Cognito user pool console. `cognitoIDP` is the client used to communicate with Amazon Web Services.
-It is provided by the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift.git) library. `region` is the AWS server region your user pool is in.
+It is provided by the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift.git) library.
+If you are using `AWSCognitoAuthenticatable.authenticate(username, password, ...)` you will need to provide AWS credentials to your `CognitoIdentityProvider`.
+You can find more details about providing credentials [here](https://github.com/swift-aws/aws-sdk-swift#configuring-credentials). `region` is the AWS server region your user pool is in.

 ## Creating a AWS Cognito user
 Assuming we have the `AWSCognitoAuthenticatable` instance from above the following can be used to create a user.